VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 $$T_\oplus = T_\odot \left(\frac{R_\odot}{2\,\mathrm{AU}}\right)^{1/2}$$

 Suppose the model we're been playing with is meant to model the sun, and we want to stop the evolution when the temperature at Earth rises above some critical value.
-The first step would be to search through `$MESA_DIR/star/controls.defaults` (or the equivalent page on the [online MESA documentation](docs.mesastar.org)) to see if such a stopping condition already exists.
+The first step would be to search through `$MESA_DIR/star/controls.defaults` (or the equivalent page on the [online MESA documentation](https://docs.mesastar.org)) to see if such a stopping condition already exists.
 I can tell you right now, though, that it does not.
 We're going to have to add this condition ourselves.

 Before we do that, though, we need to talk a bit about how the **star info structure** works.

 ### The Star Info Structure

 Internally, all the information about your stellar model is stored in a single giant structure called the **star info structure**.
-This object has all the data about the star like it's mass, luminosity, temperature profile, etc. It also contains all of the parameters you set in the inlists (whether you explicitly set them or not).
+This object has all the data about the star like its mass, luminosity, temperature profile, etc. It also contains all of the parameters you set in the inlists (whether you explicitly set them or not).
 Finally, it has pointers to functions it might use, like the very `extras_check_model` function we just edited (see how they are set in `extras_controls`).

 Within most functions in `run_star_extras.f90`, you will see a line like this: